 Oysters are one of the most nutritionally balanced foods because they have proteins, carbohydrates, and lipids in them.
 Just eating four or five medium sized oysters supply the recommended daily source of iron, copper, iodine, magnesium, calcium, zinc, manganese and phosphorus!

 Where to celebrate!

 With so many restaurants on the island, there’s plenty of options for eating Anna Maria Island Oysters!
 Here’s a few to think of going to:

 AMOB on the Pier– Located in Bradenton Beach, enjoy delicious oyster platters such as Grandma Georgie’s Chipotle Oysters, Rockefeller or an oyster sampler.

-Island Gourmet Grill– Serving baked oysters with toppings such as cheese, bacon, and jalapenos, there’s no way to go wrong here!
+Island Grill– Serving baked oysters with toppings such as cheese, bacon, and jalapenos, there’s no way to go wrong here!
 You can find Island Gourmet on Holmes Beach.

 Island Fresh Market– Specializing in locally caught and grown food, the Fresh Market serves oysters caught right around the island!
 You can order them cooked or raw.
 You can find them on Holmes Beach!

 Be sure to enjoy Anna Maria Island Oysters on your next visit!